mwassink/renderer/README.md

 Currently, the demo from the release (v1) has several barrels floating in the air with a light source denoted by a green sphere.
 This should showcase the features that can be obtained (those up above), although the demo isn't good.
 Pressing 1 on the keyboard should toggle bounding volumes.
 <br>
 <img src=samples/bounding.PNG width="338" height="150" /> <img src=samples/no_bounding.PNG width="338" height="150" />
+*Should have point shadows working... just need to create a demo*
+## Other Notes
+- Still working on more realistic features
+- Method for creating mesh tangents was created (I think) by Eric Lengyel.
+Since I read a couple of his books, some other ideas might be similar.
+- Method for intrinsic hash function was learned from a series called Handmade Hero, and so was setting up an OpenGL context.